diggtvu/pyDCMvnDocs/docs/features/chat-mode.md

 3. **Reference Symbols**: Use `@ClassName` or `@function_name` for specific code elements
 4. **Ask Questions**: Use natural language to describe what you need

+> 💡 **New to Cursor?** Learn about the context reference system and basic interface in [Introduction to Cursor AI](../fundamentals/introduction-to-cursor.md#-cursor-interface-overview)

 ### Advanced Chat Commands

 #### File References